 The industry composition of the U.S. stock market in 1900 and in 2017 offers a glimpse into how innovation and trends have led to the boom and bust of many business sectors.
-It also shows that what was worth investing 100 years ago may not be worth a dime now, and what we see as new technologies today would be obsolete at the turn of the 22nd century.
+It also shows that what was worth investing in 100 years ago may not be worth a dime now and that what we see as new technologies today will likely be obsolete at the turn of the 22nd century.

 StocksToTrade—now better than ever!
 We ushered in the New Year with some major advancements that include 3 unique features, exclusive to our Platform.

-The U.S. stock market back in 1900 was dominated by one industry: railroads.
-The listed railway companies made up 63 percent of the stock market value in the U.S. A good 117 years later, railroads account for less than 1 percent of the U.S. stock exchange value and are almost zero on the London stock market, Credit Suisse says.
+The U.S. stock market, back in 1900, was dominated by one industry: railroads.
+The listed railway companies made up 63 percent of the stock market value in the U.S. A good 117 years later, railroads account for less than 1 percent of the U.S. stock exchange value and almost zero on the London stock market, Credit Suisse says.

-This isn’t surprising, given the fact that in 1900 it wouldn’t be another three years until Ford Motor Company was incorporated, and another eight years until Henry Ford would launch the Model T, the car that heralded the era of the U.S. mass automobile market.
+This isn’t surprising, given the fact that in 1900 it wouldn’t be another three years until the Ford Motor Company was incorporated and another eight years until Henry Ford would launch the Model T, the car that heralded the era of the U.S. mass automobile market.

 Check out STT’s new Twitter Streams!
 One of our most important new releases of 2017 is the inclusion of Twitter as a source of data for keeping up to date with the latest social discussions on a given stock.
 Every Stock tab includes a Twitter data feed which focuses only on tweets mentioning the company being tracked.